ProninDenys/AI-Car-Check/README.md

 - `Python`
 - `python-telegram-bot`
+- `SQLite` (for user history)
-- `dotenv` (for managing secret keys)
+- `dotenv` (env vars)
-- `Render.com` (for cloud deployment)
+- `Render.com` (cloud deployment)
+- `ReportLab` (PDF generation)

 ---

-## 📍 Coming Soon

-- Integration with official Irish vehicle APIs (e.g., MotorCheck)
-- Full registration number lookup with history, NCT, valuation
-- Real-time insurance quote from providers

----

 ## 📲 How to Use

-1. Open the bot on Telegram [@autocheckai_bot](https://t.me/autocheckai_bot)
+1. Open the bot on Telegram: [@autocheckai_bot](https://t.me/autocheckai_bot)
 2. Tap `/start` to begin
-3. Choose between “Check Car by Reg Number” or “Estimate Insurance Cost”
+3. Choose:
+   - "🚗 Check Car by Reg Number" (coming soon)
+   - "📄 Estimate Insurance"
+   - "🛠 Service & Maintenance"
+   - "📚 FAQ" for car-related info in Ireland

 ---

+## 🧠 Status

-🧠 This project is in MVP stage.
-More features coming soon!
+This is an MVP project actively evolving with user feedback.
+API integration and expanded features coming soon.